Alhambra Consulting Group

 When available, the complete list of active Registered Student Organizations (RSOs) for the current academic year can be found on the Office of Campus Life website.
 If you would like to contact the student leader(s) of this organization, please email [email protected].

-Williams Recovery of All Perishable Surplus (WRAPS) works at the intersection of food insecurity and food waste, employing a two-part model that connects the Williams College campus with the North Adams community.
+Williams Recovery of All Perishable Surplus (WRAPS) works at the intersection of food insecurity and food waste, employing a two-part model that connects the Williams College campus with the local community by packaging surplus food from dining halls and delivering it to communities in need in the Berkshires.
 We strive to unite students and local organizations to improve the accessibility, resiliency, and sustainability of the local food system.

 ¡Vive!